Instructions to Authors

 JUNE publishes peer-reviewed reports of innovations in any area of undergraduate neuroscience education related to the mission of advancing undergraduate neuroscience on topics such as novel pedagogy and original laboratory exercises.
 All articles should be written for an audience of college faculty and include references to relevant literature, supplies, and/or supplemental materials such as animations, websites, etc. Qualitative or quantitative assessment of pedagogical outcomes are strongly encouraged.
 JUNE is indexed in PubMed and each article has a registered digital objective identifier to allow easy dissemination of the articles.

-JUNE is published twice a year: a spring issue in May and a fall issue in November.
+JUNE is published twice a year: we aim for a spring issue in May and a fall issue in November.
 Special issues are also published which feature FUN workshop presentations.
-The submission deadline for full consideration for the spring issue is March 1, and for the fall issue September 1, though earlier submission is encouraged and manuscripts are reviewed as they are received.
-The average time between submission and return of reviewer comments is currently 1-2 months.
+The submission deadline for full consideration for the spring issue is March 1, and for the fall issue September 1, though manuscripts are reviewed as they are received.
+The average time between submission and return of reviewer comments is currently 2 months.
 Accepted manuscripts will be e-published as soon as possible following acceptance under the Next Issue tab, and published as part of the next complete issue of JUNE.

 TOPICS AND GENERAL STYLE OF ARTICLES PUBLISHED IN JUNE: